nduc03/Matrix-cpp/README.md

 # Matrix CPP
-Just normal matrix calculator but with nicer CLI (only work on Windows)
+Just normal matrix calculator but with nicer CLI (only works on Windows)

 Small project of a newbie learing C++ and math